metadew/iesi/docs/pages/define/connectiontypes/db.bigquery.md

 |OAuthClientId|client id|
 |OAuthClientSecret|client secret|

-*authValue 3: Using Application Default Credentials*
+*authMode default: Using Application Default Credentials*

+No additional parameters needed.

 * If the environment variable GOOGLE_APPLICATION_CREDENTIALS is set, Application Default Credentials uses the service account file that the variable points to.
 * If the environment variable GOOGLE_APPLICATION_CREDENTIALS isn't set, Application Default Credentials uses the default service account that Compute Engine, Google Kubernetes Engine, App Engine, Cloud Run, and Cloud Functions provide.